KAVYASREEVATTAM/Limitation_Generation/README.md

 # Limitation_Generation
-# LLM Limitations Taxonomy — Dataset, Pipeline & Experiments Documentation
+# LLM Limitations Taxonomy — Dataset, Pipeline & Experiments

 This project builds and evaluates an automated **two-level taxonomy of research limitations** stated in NLP/LLM papers.
 The project has two components: